leoeduardoo/InstagramScrapper/README.md

 > This java application is supposed to access an instagram's profile `(given credentials)`
 >  and get its following list.
+>
+> The main purpose of this application is to use and improve techniques and knowledges that will be guided by Selenium use.
+In other words: the error treatment, project pattern, objects mapper, use of database and, of course, the creation of a RESTful API that is able to accomplish its goal (comment on instagram post).

   - Selenium
   - Spring
   - Basic Javascript
+  - Facade Pattern
+  - H2 database

 ### Installation and Execution